ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-04-14-handwriting-recognition.md

-So repeating the earlier code, I will select a different random subset of 100 rows from the $X$ matrix.
+So repeating the earlier code, I select a different random subset of 100 rows from the $X$ matrix.

 {% highlight r %}